rodrigoffonseca/VMwareHorizonScripts/README.md

 37. Now that your certificate is exported with Private Key and all Certificate Chain inside it, we can convert it to PEM format
 38. Open your Command-Prompt (CMD) and run the following command

-> Note: To complete this step you need to have OpenSSL command line installed on you computer.
+> Note: To complete this step you need to have OpenSSL command line installed on your computer.
 If you don't have it, use this link to [install OpenSSL](https://www.xolphin.com/support/OpenSSL/OpenSSL_-_Installation_under_Windows)

 > openssl pkcs12 -in <Your-Certificate-Name.PFX> -out <New-Certificate-Name.PEM> -nodes